indrz/indrz-doc/content/installation.md

 ## Requirements

-  1. PostgreSQL 9.3.x
+  1. PostgreSQL 9.5.x
-  1. PostGIS 2.1.x
+  1. PostGIS 2.2.x
   1. pgRouting 2.x
-  1. Python 3 recommended and 2.9 +
+  1. Python 3.4 + recommended and 2.9 +
-  1. Django 1.8 (web framework) + other Django Apps(see requirements.txt) [link to requirements](requirements.txt)
+  1. Django 1.9 (web framework) + other Django Apps(see requirements.txt) [link to requirements](requirements.txt)

 ## Instructions

-1. Install PostgreSQL 9.3, this I will leave up to you and some googleling
+1. Install PostgreSQL, this I will leave up to you and some googleling
 1. Install PostGIS Extension for your PostgreSQL install
-1. Install PgRouting 2.x Extension for your PostgreSQL install
+1. Install PgRouting Extension for your PostgreSQL install
 1. Create a database [follow these SQL scripts in order] (../../scripts/sql)
-1. Install Python 2.7.x
+1. Install Python
-1. Install Django 1.8
+1. Install Django
 1. Install all other python repos with pip

 Help is here check out the GIT repo and start [GIT how to fork indrz] (https://help.github.com/articles/fork-a-repo/)